clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

  - In addition to mentoring already underway, development of self-directed training that is easy to scale.

-**- Adoption of AI tools continues to grow - with members calling out the need for Clojure-specific support.**
+#### Adoption of AI tools continues to grow - with members calling out the need for Clojure-specific support.

-**- Developer Experience Tools are the Top Priority for Clojure and ClojureScript** - with Error Messaging identified in the top 4 for both.
+#### Developer Experience Tools are the Top Priority for Clojure and ClojureScript
+with Error Messaging identified in the top 4 for both.

 ### Survey Summary (with select supporting comments):